LounisElm/streamlit/README.md

 "Liste des utilisateurs" table.
 A basic login form allows you to test profile authentication within the app.

 When creating a profile you are asked to rate at least 10 movies.
-The app presents twenty randomly selected well-rated titles (a refresh button lets you change the selection while keeping the ratings already given).
+A dedicated "Créer un profil" tab presents ten randomly selected well-rated titles (a refresh button lets you change the selection while keeping the ratings already given).
 Once ten movies are rated, you can submit the profile and a quick user-based algorithm suggests ten movies you might enjoy.
+A rating of ``0`` simply means that no rating was provided for that title.

 When a user logs in successfully, the sidebar user selector now includes a